netgroup-polito/CrownLabs/cluster_config/docker_registry/README.md

 ## Warning: max HTTP body size in ingress controller
-By default, the nginx ingress controller has a limit on the maximum size of the http body.
+By default, the nginx ingress controller has a limit on the maximum size of the HTTP body.
 If the image to be uploaded is larger, an error is received (403).
 To avoid this problem, modify the configuration of your ingress controller and add a new annotation:
 ```
 nginx.ingress.kubernetes.io/proxy-body-size: <>
 ```